pehadavid/AbletonNetkarPacer/README.md

 ### Clip doesn't play
 - Ensure there's an actual clip in the selected slot
-- Check the logs for "Pas de clip dans le slot sélectionné" message
+- Check the logs for "No clip in selected slot" message

 ## Logs and Debugging